NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Follow-up Strike.md

 * * *

-You have trained to use all parts of your body as a weapon, and when you miss with an attack, you can usually continue the attack with a different body part and still deal damage.

-Make another Strike with a melee unarmed attack, using the same multiple attack penalty as for the missed Strike, if any.
+You have trained rigorously to use all parts of your body as a weapon, and when you miss with an attack, you can usually continue the attack with a different body part and still deal damage.
+Make another Strike with a melee unarmed attack, using the same multiple attack penalty as the missed Strike, if any.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*